 The first step for family members who believe their loved one is suffering nursing home abuse or neglect is to discuss the situation with the resident.
 However, this may not always yield information, as the resident may be too scared or ashamed to discuss what is going on.
 The next step would be to discuss fears with the nursing home administration.
 If the conversation with the administration does not allay suspicions, the next step would be to file a complaint about the situation with the state health department or human services department.

-Additionally, family members would benefit from consulting with an attorney who practices in the area of nursing home abuse and neglect to discuss what their options.
+Additionally, family members would benefit from consulting with a nursing home abuse lawyer to discuss what their options.
 The safety of their loved one is paramount.
 It may also be possible to recover damages for any harm that the nursing home resident has already suffered.
 If you suspect a loved one is suffering abuse or neglect in a nursing home, do not hesitate to contact an experienced attorney who can help you confront the tragedy.
 To learn more watch John M. McCabe discuss nursing home abuse in his latest video, or call our offices for a FREE consultation.